Federal agents will be out 24/7 on patrol in Washington, the White House says

 She had previously called Trump's moves “unsettling and unprecedented” while pointing out he was within a president's legal rights regarding the district, which is the seat of American government but is not a state.

-For some residents, the increased presence of law enforcement and National Guard troops is nerve-wracking.
+For some residents, the increased presence of law enforcement and National Guard troops is nerve-racking.

 “I’ve seen them right here at the subway ... they had my street where I live at blocked off yesterday, actually,” Washington native Sheina Taylor said.
 “It’s more fearful now because even though you’re a law-abiding citizen, here in D.C., you don’t know, especially because I’m African American."